tnjette/TLS_DIY/README.md

-# TSL_DIY
+# TLS_DIY
-Bare-bones TSL implementation using so many Java resources.
+Bare-bones TLS implementation using so many Java resources.